LettError/designSpaceRoboFontExtension/README.md

 * Add a family name and a style name for the instance.
 * Add axis values.
 * A proposed UFO name will appear.
 This can't be edited at the moment.
+* Use the `Duplicate` button to duplicate a selected instance.

 ## Report
 * This panel shows a very basic validation report of what needs to be done and where the UFOs are, etc.